lib64hardcoded/PdDocs/docs/changelog/index.md

 #### fixed

-- The old version occasionally caused random client crashes, either at unexpected moments or when launching the client.
+- The old optimisation version occasionally caused random client crashes, either at unexpected moments or when launching the client.
 - We learn from our mistakes, and recently, we have had both the luck and misfortune of having to fix numerous optimization and system-related issues.
 - Fixes have been applied to the Offline Shop system.
 - Fixes have been implemented for the Shop / Shopex system.